FNSL1996/PEP_FEniCS/README.md

 <p align="center">
 <img src="/benchmarks_data/cryer_plot.png" style="background-color:white;width:80%">
 </p>
 <figcaption align = "center"><b> Figure 3: Temporal evolution of normalized fluid pressure at the sphere's center.
 Two mesh different meshes were used to test mesh dependency.
-The number of elements for the regular and the refined mesh was XXXXXX and XXXXXX, respectively.</b></figcaption>
+The number of elements for the regular and the refined mesh was 2124 and 14843, respectively.</b></figcaption>
 </figure>

 ### Thick-walled hollow cylinder loading test